All 8 online masterclasses (Series 1 & 2) are now available as OPEN ACCESS only.

 As of 1 December 2019, there are no scheduled online masterclasses available.
 TACA hopes to release Series 3 in mid-2020.

 1. Will I be able to learn this new technique online if I only have basic experience?

 Each class will guide you step-by-step on each technique in a very accessible fashion.
-It is recommended that you have some experience in working with clay including a basic understanding of fundamental techniques.
+It is recommended that you have some experience in working with clay, including a basic understanding of fundamental techniques.
 No information about basic ceramic techniques will be provided, but if you are willing to research fundamentals on your own then you will find the online courses motivating and insightful.

 2. How is each masterclass structured?

 Each masterclass (online course) consists of three lessons.
-Each lesson is a 15–50 minute instructive video for a project that covers the techniques involved.
+Each lesson is a 15–50 minute instructive video, with a project that covers the techniques involved.
 Along with the lesson videos, students can download PDF sheets – Materials List, Project Sheet and sometimes other information such as glaze recipes.